hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

    		}
    	}
    	else {
-   		// If is a Notification
+   		// If it is a notification
    		$signature = $_SERVER['HTTP_X_ALLOPASS_SIGNATURE'];
    		$string2compute = $HTTP_RAW_POST_DATA . $secretPassphrase;
    	}